-An acceptable Graduate Management Admission Test (GMAT) score or Graduate Record Examination (GRE) score must be submitted.
+An acceptable Graduate Management Admission Test (GMAT) score or Graduate Record Examination (GRE) score must be submitted by the end of the first two courses in the program.
 These standardized tests are waived if the applicant possesses a master's degree or higher from a regionally accredited college or university (or listed international institution).

-International applicants whose first language is not English or who have not received their undergraduate degree from a regionally accredited American university within the last five years must complete the Test of English as a Foreign Language (TOEFL) with a score of 550 or above on the written test or a comparable score on the computer test.
+International applicants whose first language is not English or who have not received their undergraduate degree from a regionally accredited American university within the last five years must complete the Test of English as a Foreign Language (TOEFL) with a score of 550 or above on the written test or 213 or above on the computer test.